 Travel scholarships are awarded to students who are attempting adventurous or worthwhile overseas travel.
 The scholarship can be used to fund a visit or travel that demonstrates a high level of independent organisation by the student.

 The individual awards range from between £100-£500, but have been as high as £1,000.
 For further information, please contact the Principal, John Southworth.
-The deadline for students applying for a travel scholarship in 2015-2016 is 26th May 2017.

 Here are some recent articles by recipients of travel scholarships which originally appeared in the college magazine, Imprint.